 4. Saving

-Nothing in these regulations limits the operation of local laws made under the Health Act 1911 or the Local Government Act 1995 or affects any lawful requirement of the Director of Operations appointed under the Fire Brigades Act 1942.
+Nothing in these regulations limits the operation of local laws made under the Health Act 1911 or the Local Government Act 1995 or affects any lawful requirement of the FES Commissioner, as defined in the Fire and Emergency Services Act 1998 section 3.

+[Regulation 4 amended in Gazette 2 Aug 2013 p.
+3527.]

 5. Term used: on duty

 (1) A contact staff member is on duty if he or she is directly engaged in caring for enrolled children, but not if engaged in cleaning the place or in administrative or other duties.